hyperledger/web3j-solidity-gradle-plugin/README.md

 If it already exists, the plugin will keep the `package.json` file in that directory and will also download the node modules under the same directory.

+**Note:** In case of error with the `package.json` file, you can delete it, and it will be regenerated with the latest versions.

 ## Plugin tasks

 The [Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html)